Spine Surgery Recovery: Come Back Like a Champ

 Don’t let a lack of independence or mobility affect your recovery time.

-After months of imaging and evaluations of your conditions, the doctors have recommended revision spinal surgery.
+After months of imaging and evaluations of your conditions, the doctors have recommended revision back (spinal)surgery.
 So you feel like you’re back to square one.
 Though every surgery is different, you are already a step ahead because you are an experienced spinal surgery patient, now.

 As you probably remember, you will be spending a lot of time at home in a limited space during your recovery.
-Set up this space ahead of time with these tips to make your post op experience more comfortable, provide you with additional accessibility, and entertainment you may not have had during your original spinal surgery recovery.
+Set up this space ahead of time with these spine surgery recovery tips to make your post op experience more enjoyable.,

 Get Tools to Get Moving